patrick-lenggenhager/HyperBloch/CONTRIBUTING.md

 # Contributing to HyperBloch

-Thank you for considering contributing to the development of the HyperBloch GAP package!
+Thank you for considering contributing to the development of the HyperBloch Mathematica package!
 This document describes how to contribute to HyperBloch.
 If you have any questions, please contact the maintainer.